JeromyDenk/JeromyDenk.github.io/_posts/2017-02-04-ice-pyramid-machine.md

 - a vertical belt-driven rock-climbing machine
 - a portable machine that autonomously builds pyramid-shaped lodgings made of ice blocks

 My teammates and I decided on the latter option.
-This is what we came up with:

-(Image)

 # Design Criteria & Restrictions
 As part of the mandate, a number of restrictions and design criteria were placed on the design of the machine.
 Among some of them, which are detailed in the [full project report](/assets/docs/MCG2101-Final-Project-Report.pdf) are as follows: